 While maybe not my personal idea of hygge, according to the book, hygge is something that a lot of people like to experience by going outside and playing in the snow, going skiing, sledding, hiking, etc… One of the first things that comes to mind is the nature study that you probably already do.
-If not, taking a formal “study break” and just getting outside to experiencing nature, both for fun and academic benefit is always a great idea.
+If not, take a formal “study break”.
+Just get outside and experiencing nature.
+This is a great idea, both for fun and academic benefit.

 Grab a notebook and some pencils and hit the backyard, park or nature trail.
 Sit under a tree, relax and draw some of the animals, trees and flowers that you see.
-I suppose it would be less hygge to pull out your smart phone and look things up, so maybe pack a field guide book for quick reference.
+I suppose it would be less hygge to pull out your smart phone and look things up.
+So maybe pack a field guide book for quick reference if you have one.
 Or use your phone… sparingly… we aren’t hygge purists!

 Hygge seems to be a concept that meshes so well with homeschooling.
 Just educating our children at home can be a comfort in itself.
 We can relax and spend time together without worrying about rushing out the door in the morning to catch a bus, meet with teachers or any of the other number of stressful things that comes with being tied to someone else’s schedule.
 Hygge homeschooling means you are spending quality together, being cozy at home, and learning together.

-By the definition, Build Your Library is all about building a sanctuary and community full of living books, overflowing with literature that makes a family feel open hearted and alive.
+By the definition, the Build Your Library curriculum is all about building a sanctuary and community full of living books.
+Overflowing with literature make a family feel open hearted and alive.
 We strive to build young minds, one book at a time by creating a well-being, connection and warmth of knowledge.
 The feeling of belonging to the moment and to each other while celebrating the everyday is also a major tenant of our Charlotte Mason inspired homeschool philosophy.
 We might as well have been a Danish homeschool company, although we are from the United States.

 And you are probably more hygge than you thought you were too.